alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

 Now I think that understanding Nature
-("the pleasure of finding things out", as Feynman used to say) should not be exclusive to specialists: even the lay(wo)man can think with certain precision and without too much handwaving.
+("the pleasure of finding things out", as Feynman used to say) should not be exclusive to specialists: even the layperson can think with certain precision and without too much handwaving.

 So I thought, why not start with something simple, such as entropy?
-No, really, we are doing that.
+No, really, we are going there.
 The classical version of entropy has been thoroughly studied, and is thought to be well understood;
 but there is always a fresh way to look at things.